 With the application of frozen semen, the present research studied a more effective TCAI approach for artificial breeding in field ewes.
-Based on the findings, the following conclusions can be drawn: i.
-TCAI with the traditionally restrained approach is straightforward, less timeconsuming, and more suitable to apply in field perspective than TCAI with a lab cradle restrained approach.
-Although a little higher pregnancy rate was obtained in the second stated approach, it requires a particular cradle instrument that is not suitable for carrying and instant application to field farms. ii.
+Based on the findings, the following conclusions can be drawn:

+i.
+TCAI with the traditionally restrained approach is straightforward, less time-consuming, and more suitable to apply in field perspective than TCAI with a lab cradle restrained approach.
+Although a slightly higher pregnancy rate was obtained in the latter of these approaches, it requires a particular cradle instrument that is not suitable for carrying and instant application at field farms.

+ii.
 Oxytocin and estradiol treatment may permit routine transcervical artificial inseminations with a comparatively higher pregnancy rate.
-Still, the availability of these hormones, time-consuming effects, and smooth performance of insemination in many sheep may be significantly negative issues of adopting artificial insemination.
+Still, the availability of these hormones, time-consuming administration, and smooth performance of insemination in many sheep may be significant negative issues hindering the adoption of artificial insemination.

 iii.
-The time of TCAI was the most effective than other studied approaches.
-Doubletimes TCAI covered the ovulation and fertilization time and produced a higher conception rate than single-time TCAI and might be the approach of choice in field sheep artificial breeding.
+The time of TCAI was the most important factor among the alternatives tested.
+Double- times TCAI covered the ovulation and fertilization time and produced a higher conception rate than single-time TCAI, and might be the approach of choice in field sheep artificial breeding.